The Slave Market (film)

 The Slave Market is a 1917 American adventure silent film directed by Hugh Ford and written by Clara Beranger and Frederic Arnold Kummer.
 Starring Pauline Frederick, Thomas Meighan, Al Hart, Ruby Hoffman, and Wellington A. Playter, it was released on January 1, 1917, by Paramount Pictures.

+The film premiered at the Strand Theatre in New York City and had an additional opening at the Garrick Theatre in Minneapolis, MN in January 1917.